Competition in Costly Talk: Receiver-efficient Equilibria and Robustness

 \begin{restatable}{lemma}{epsilonrobust} If an equilibrium is $\varepsilon$-robust, then it has unprejudiced beliefs. \end{restatable}

 A straightforward implication of Lemma~\ref{lemma:epsilonunprejudiced} and Proposition~\ref{prop:nonREE} is that no receiver-efficient or fully revealing equilibrium is $\varepsilon$-robust.
 By Lemma~\ref{lemma:pureREE}, we obtain that also pure-strategy equilibria are not supported by unprejudiced beliefs and are not $\varepsilon$-robust.
-These results suggest that mixed-strategy equilibria are qualitatively important, whereas they are unexplored in related work.\footnote{Most research on single-sender signaling focuses only on pure-strategy equilibria.
-For example, \cite{kartik2007}, \cite{kartik2009}, and \cite{chen2011} consider pure strategies only.
-Most research on multi-sender signaling also focuses only on pure-strategy equilibria (see Section~\ref{sec:literature}).} The next section is dedicated to finding equilibria that are robust in the sense that they are $\varepsilon$-robust and supported by unprejudiced beliefs.
+These results suggest that mixed-strategy equilibria are qualitatively important.
+The next section is dedicated to finding equilibria that are robust in the sense that they are $\varepsilon$-robust.